Three-Light Setup for Portrait Photos

 double kicker setup.double kicker setup.double kicker setup.

-You’re looking at a single key light in the loop position and no fill light.
+You’re looking at a key light in the loop position and no fill light.
 Instead, I put my other two lights in the kicker position on either side of my subject.
 As you can see, we get a great light that really accentuates form.
-I’ve really loved using this kind of light for any shoots.
+I’ve really loved using this kind of light for any fitness shoots.

 So now it’s your turn.
 I want you to go do something really interesting and exciting!
 Don’t worry about messing up or taking bad photos.
 Just play with the lighting until you get something that you like.